-You must meet Vanderbilt University Medical Center's immunization and screening requirements before you can begin work.
+You must meet Vanderbilt University Medical Center's immunization and screening requirements before you can begin work unless your work location is designated as remote in Human Resource's database.
 You can upload your records online or if you have not had the required immunizations and tests, you can get them at no charge from our employee health nurse at one of the following locations:

 Vanderbilt University Medical Center — Main Campus or One Hundred Oaks in Nashville

 - At VUMC Occupational Health Clinic - by appointment or walk-in

 - At VUMC All Aboard Event on Mondays, 8:30 am to Noon

 - VWCH - Retha Parker, RN, MSN at 615-453-7232

 - VBCH - Angel Whitaker, RN at 931-685-8404

 - VTHH - Janet Baker, RN at 931-393-7944

 What are the requirements?
 Each contagious disease below has specific requirements.
 Unless otherwise noted, we require official documentation of all vaccines, labs and Xrays.
 New employees who have not had the required services will receive these services at no charge during their new employee screening.